csswizardry/CSS-Guidelines/README.md

 The above markup holds two classes; one to which you can attach some styling for sortable table columns and another which allows you to add the sorting functionality.

+### Internationalisation

+As a British developer, if I have a class name like `.color-picker`, I try and provide a British version (`.colour-picker`) as well as a US version.
+This means that, even though CSS’ syntax is US-English, I don’t have to concern myself with remembering to switch between the two.
+If I accidentally slip into ‘British mode’, I can be sure my selectors will still match up.
+You might argue that this promotes laziness and looseness, but I see it as one less thing to remember.

 ## Comments